bhu800/chit-chat-room/README.md

 ## What's next ?
-- [.]
-Build a basic chat application with pre-existing different rooms.
+- [x] Build a basic chat application with pre-existing different rooms.
 - [ ] 'Add Room' functionality
 - [ ] show all online users
 - [ ] emojis and stickers for chat